It Can Be Harder For The Breakup Instigator, Actually

 Advertisement

-Like Stephen, 22-year-old HR assistant Jess* is also experiencing intense breakup guilt.
-“I recently called off my engagement and I feel like I’m just going crazy,” she tells Refinery29.
+Like Stephen, 22-year-old Jess* is also experiencing intense breakup guilt.
+“I recently called off my engagement,” she tells Refinery29.
 “I thought I was so ready to dive with him and get married and spend the rest of my life with him.
 And then one day I didn’t feel that way anymore.”

 “I admittedly handled the breakup really badly,” she says.
 “I didn’t know how to leave without a proper reason, so I ended up creating them.
 We got into so many horrible arguments that could have been avoided.
 I think we probably could have been friends if I’d gone about it differently.”